Devasya Kidney & Multi Specialty Hospital is now in Gandhinagar, Gujarat | www.lokmattimes.com

 Devasya Kidney & Multi Specialty Hospital is now in Gandhinagar, Gujarat

-Gandhinagar (Gujarat) [India], May 1 (/PNN): Devasya Kidney & Multi Speciality Hospital is the best healthcare provider in Ahmedabad, ...
+Gandhinagar (Gujarat) [India], May 2: Devasya Kidney & Multi Speciality Hospital is the best healthcare provider in Ahmedabad, Gujarat. ...

 Devasya Kidney & Multi Specialty Hospital has been honored as the Best Kidney Hospital in the city by the Ahmedabad Medical Association (AMA).
 It is also the first kidney hospital in the region to receive ISO 9000-2000 certification for its superior health care standards.